-Vote for shareholder proposals asking that board audit, compensation, and/or nominating committees be composed exclusively of independent directors if they currently do not meet that standard.
+Vote for shareholder proposals asking that board audit, compensation, and/or nominating committees be composed exclusively of independent directors unless they currently meet that standard.

-- C. Shareholder Rights - (i) Shareholder Ability to Act by Written Consent
+C. Shareholder Rights

+(i) Shareholder Ability to Act by Written Consent

 Vote against proposals to restrict or prohibit shareholder ability to take action by written consent.
 Vote for proposals to allow or take shareholder action by written consent.